 Advances in Rare Diseases is an open access journal that publishes original research and timely reviews on recent advances in the understanding of the processes responsible for and associated with rare diseases.
-There is no submission/publication fee and all interested readers can freely access the journal content online without the need for a subscription.

 Topics of interest include, but are not limited to, genetics, gene expression, epidemiology, screening, diagnosis, prevention, treatment, health economics, regulatory issues and novel clinical findings.